CHAIRMAN OF THE BOARD

 West Conshoshocken, Pennsylvania

-Beach is a private investor with Beach Investment Council.
-He is a graduate of the Harvard Business School and his career has entirely focused on various sectors of investment research and management industry.
-He sits on the board of several organizations including the Reason Foundation, Eisenhower Fellowships, and the Pennsylvania Lumberman’s Mutual Insurance Company.
+Beach overseas the investment assets of wealthy individuals and foundations.
+He is a graduate of the University of Michigan and the Harvard Business School.
+He sits on the boards of several organizations including the Reason Foundation and the Pennsylvania Lumberman’s Mutual Insurance Company.

 BOARD OF DIRECTORS